Brown2Fox/beamng-orbit-camera-for-assetocorsa/README.md

 ### Obs Integration

-It can be found in OBS plugin as custom `BeamNG Orbit Camera` source.
+The camera is available in OBS as a custom `BeamNG Orbit Camera` source.

 **_Caution:_** If OBS Integration is enabled while this camera is active as the chase camera, its camera logic will run **twice** per frame.